baggepinnen/MonteCarloMeasurements.jl/README.md

 ```
 ![window](figs/short_timescale.svg)

-The mean and errorbars for both Measurements and MonteCarloMeasurements line up perfectly.
+The mean and errorbars for both Measurements and MonteCarloMeasurements line up perfectly when integrating over 5 seconds.

 However, the uncertainty in the pendulum coefficients implies that the frequency of the pendulum oscillation is uncertain, when solving on longer time scales, this should result in the phase being completely unknown, something linear uncertainty propagation does not handle
 ```julia